DESTINATION ITINERARIES

 • Kapellbrücke - a charming covered footbridge over the Reuss River and the symbol of Lucerne.

-• The bridge is unique in containing a number of interior paintings dating back to the 17th century, although many of them were destroyed in a 1993 fire.
-Subsequently restored, the Kapellbrücke is the oldest wooden covered bridge in Europe.
+• The bridge is special because it has several interior paintings from the 17th century, though many were lost in a 1993 fire.
+After being restored, the Kapellbrücke became the oldest wooden covered bridge in Europe.

 • It’s a four (4) km walk with a slight elevation gain.
 Start at Schirmerturm. <Route>